 - friction – about 2% to 5% of the population are prone to developing skin rashes after gentle rubbing or scratching of the skin; this condition is called dermatographism.
 Repetitive scratching of the hives may worsen the condition

 - swimming, which can cause fairly severe reactions, probably more due to the cold than to the water

 - exercise, stress, and hot showers, which cause a form of hives called cholinergic urticaria

 - pressure from belts, straps, and elastic, causing pressure urticaria

 - pregnancy – hives often appear late in pregnancy

 Chronic or recurring hives might mean you're being repeatedly exposed to a trigger, or it might be a sign of underlying disease.
-Lupus, rheumatoid arthritis, and thyroid disorders are diseases likely to cause hives to appear.
+Lupus, rheumatoid arthritis, thyroid disorders, and other autoimmune disorders are diseases likely to cause hives to appear.